braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/about.md

 > image placeholder

-Now let’s get a little technical (just a little).
+Now let’s get a little technical.
 Behind the scenes, there are three main parts of a Content Card:

 - **Model:** What kind of data lives in the card
 - **View:** What the card looks like